 Want more advice like this?
 Get your free copy of The Sales Handbook.

-Put simply, your sales strategy is how you’ll drive revenue.
-It’s your company’s competitive advantages codified into an actionable plan for acquiring new customers and growing existing ones.
+A sales strategy is the primary driver of revenue and a company’s competitive advantages codified into an actionable plan for acquiring new customers and growing existing ones.
 Whether your sales team is five or 500 people, a well formulated sales strategy is crucial to being able to close deals quickly and predictably.